NIHR Oxford Biomedical Research Centre

 Patient and Public Involvement

-You are here: Home > Our Work with Patients and the Public > PPI Advisory Group
+You are here: Home > Patient and Public Advisory Group

-The Oxford BRC PPI advisory group (previously known as the Patients Active in Research (PAIR) group) comprises PPI contributors representing different themes of the BRC.
-The group aims to facilitate PPI across all themes and to offer support, advice and training.
-The group’s vision is to improve the value of research to researchers, patients and society by working in partnership with researchers to identify and maximise opportunities for meaningful PPI across Oxford BRC themes.
+The BRC Oxford Patient and Public Advisory Group comprises patients, carers and other members of the public representing different themes of the BRC.
+The group aims to facilitate patient and public involvement across all themes and to offer support, advice and training, working in partnership with researchers to identify and maximise opportunities for meaningful involvement across BRC Oxford themes.

 Jenny Gould